Public Presentations and Appearances

 September 2018: Invited speaker for the Geological Society of Australia Networking and Speed Mentoring night.
 Adelaide University.

-June 2018: Live radio interview for ABC Radio Hobart Breakfast with Ryk Goddard about our paper investigating the stem-osteichthyan, Ligulalepis.
+June 2018: 10 minute live radio interview for ABC Radio Hobart Breakfast with Ryk Goddard about our paper investigating the stem-osteichthyan, Ligulalepis.

 April 2018: Invited Speaker for Palaeo in the Pub, public event at The Tavern, Bedford Park.
 Topic: “Once we were fish – exploring our piscine origins”, with Dr Brian Choo and Prof John Long.